rocky-linux/documentation/docs/books/admin_guide/09-backups.md

 #### Estimate the size of a backup

-The following command estimates the size in kilobytes of a possible *tar* file:
+The following command estimates the size in bytes of a possible *tar* file:

 ```bash
 $ tar cf - /directory/to/backup/ | wc -c